Platform Documentation

 Post-Migration Checklist

-1. Verify Analytics
+1. Review Analytics

-2. Check Customers
+2. Check Customer Records

-3. Archive Files
+3. Secure Your Files